tjjarvinen/HKQM.jl/docs/src/guide.md

 ceg = ElementGridSymmetricBox(5u"Å", 4, 24)
 ```

-This creates a cubic box with with side lenght of 5 Å that are
+This creates a cubic box with with side length of 5 Å that are
 divided to 4 elements and 24 Gauss-Lagrange points for each
 element.
 Resulting in total of `(4*24)^3=884736` points.